Ansible find Module with Practical Examples

 loop: "{{ old_log_files.files }}"

-In this example, the playbook finds log files older than 90 days and deletes them.
+In this example, the playbook finds log files older than 90 days and deletes them using the file module.

 Real-World Use Case: Cleaning Up Old Backup Files